artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 * Open but hard to be accessible
  - You need to be a compiler engineer to improve Swift
  - Can't fork Foundation, Cocoa, UIKit
- - Much smaller pool of active contributors to OSS in native
+ - Small pool of active contributors to OSS

 * Tooling immaturity, and redundant re-implementations
  - Community manually re-create a bunch of apple tools, why?